Best Mattress for Pressure Points of 2021

 The top layer of the Saatva Classic is a 3-inch Euro pillow top made from polyfoam and fiberfill.
 The feel of this layer varies based on the firmness you choose when buying the mattress.
 The Euro pillow top is wrapped in a hypoallergenic and organic cotton cover.
 Plus, Saatva treats the cover with their Guardin™ botanical antimicrobial formula.

 Directly beneath the pillow top is a layer of pocketed nano coils made from recycled steel.
-This layer conforms under your body’s curves to soothe pressure points while also isolating motion and promoting airflow.
+This layer conforms under your body’s curves to reduce pressure points while also isolating motion and promoting airflow.
 Plus, the coils add an extra bounce to the bed so you’re never left feeling “stuck” or unable to move.

 On either side of the nano coils are Saatva’s spinal zoned technology.
-This technology featured memory foam and active wires they built to maximize back support while preventing pressure build-up around the hips and shoulders.
+This technology features memory foam and active wires they built to maximize back support while preventing pressure build-up around the hips and shoulders.

 At the bottom of the bed are hundreds of large steel support coils built to fight against wear and maintain the bed’s shape.
 The perimeter of the entire mattress bolster is a durable foam railing designed to prevent the edges from sagging.